 Using our model of local empowerment and capacity growth, cultural preservation, and sustainable development, AI envisions partnering with marginalized indigenous communities across Africa.

-AI has already helped save and improve lives of over 100,000 indigenous peoples thanks to financial contributions of private donors of all ages, grants from foundations such the Vibrant Village Foundation, the Prem Rawat Foundation, and corporations including Cadbury Schweppes and Honest Tea.
+AI has already helped save and improve lives of over 100,000 indigenous peoples thanks to financial contributions of private donors of all ages, grants from foundations such the Vibrant Village Foundation, the Prem Rawat Foundation, Dining for Women and corporations including Cadbury Schweppes and Honest Tea.
 AI has also gained support from several public figures, including actress/activist Mia Farrow, talk show host Montel Williams, Earth Day Network president Kathleen Rogers, environmental activist Richard Cizik, Niger Minister of Secondary Education Aichatou Bety, US ambassador to Niger Bisa Williams, author Jean Houston, and supermodel Kewe Mar.
 The books “Changing People’s Lives” and “The Wizard of Us” feature AI’s work.
+AI leadership has appeared regularly in the news, including on France24 TV, Radio France International and the Weather Channel.
 Several songs have been written, and articles about AI have appeared in publications including numerous Yale University magazines, Newsweek, Montessori Today, and Africa International.

 Preserving our world heritage and forming future change makers